 You could also wear two pairs of socks — a thin pair underneath your regular socks — so that the friction is contained between the pairs.

 Bandages in various sizes come in handy.
 I usually put one on a known trouble spot before I go out and do a ton of walking.
-Moleskin is also a good choice for wrapping around your foot and preventing chaffing.

 Anti-chafe balm

-This balm basically keeps your feet from chapping and chaffing.
-BodyGlide has an anti-blister balm specifically for feet, and they have other general balms that work just as well for feet too.
-Just swipe it on your feet and you’re good to go.
+Anti-chafe balm basically keeps your feet from chapping and chaffing.
+Just swipe the balm on your feet where you normally get blisters and you’re good to go.

 Blister pads